Park Hall (Oswestry): The New Saints

 Following the merger, plans were drawn up to rebuild Park Hall in a project referred to as "Oswald Park".
 Subsequently in 2005, Park Hall was purchased from the council by Mike Harris.
 TNS then started to rebuild Park Hall with a view to moving there in 2008 because they were unable to improve the Recreation Ground as it was a council-owned recreation ground.
 Shortly afterwards, Total Network Solutions renamed themselves The New Saints as their sponsorship deal lapsed due to the sponsoring company being bought out by British Telecom.
 During renovation, Park Hall's pitch was replaced with artificial Ligaturf, as used at the home ground of Red Bull Salzburg.
-As a result of The New Saints moving to Park Hall and the decreasing number of the team's players who were from Llansantffraid-ym-Mechain, some supporters broke away from The New Saints to form Llansantffraid Village F.C.
+As a result of The New Saints moving to Park Hall and the decreasing number of the team's players who were from Llansantffraid, some supporters broke away from The New Saints to form Llansantffraid Village F.C.

 In 2007, The New Saints moved into Park Hall permanently.
 In 2010, The New Saints applied for funding for a new stand, but it was refused by Welsh Grounds Improvement and the team risked losing their licence to compete in the Welsh Premier League.
 As a result, The New Saints applied to play their home matches at Deva Stadium in Chester and move away from Park Hall.
 Following the move from the Recreation Ground, between November 2012 and July 2015, The New Saints were unbeaten at Park Hall in all competitions.

 Despite the renovations, the ground did not meet UEFA's standards for hosting European football which meant that The New Saints were forced to play their home matches in UEFA competitions away from Park Hall.
 In 2008, The New Saints hoped to be able to host their UEFA Cup match against FK Sūduva Marijampolė in their first European match at Park Hall, however they missed the UEFA deadline to increase capacity.
 In 2009, following construction of a new stand, Park Hall was able to be used by The New Saints in UEFA competition as it reached the 1,000 seated capacity requirement.
 The New Saints still sometimes move their home matches away from Park Hall for capacity and financial reasons.